 Buying a cage for an African Pygmy Hedgehog is an important decision to make.
 It is probably the next most expensive thing to purchase after buying the hedgehog, as we found out.

-What is the best cage for an African Pygmy Hedgehog?
-The best cage for an African Pygmy hedgehogs needs to be more than 3ft (91 cm) long and 2ft (61 cm) wide, be designed to retain heat when it’s cold, be easy to dismantle with good access for regular cleaning and have good ventilation to avoid the cage becoming too hot for the hedgehog.
+What is the best cage for a hedgehog?
+The best cage for hedgehogs needs to be more than 3ft (91 cm) long and 2ft (61 cm) wide, be designed to retain heat when it’s cold, be easy to dismantle with good access for regular cleaning and have good ventilation to avoid the cage becoming too hot for the hedgehog.

 Any choice of cage must ensure it is safe for the hedgehog and doesn’t pose any risk to the rest of the household.
 Here’s my 7 detailed to help you make the right choice for your pygmy hedgehog.

 1. Right Cage Size

 It’s important to get a decent sized cage for your African Pygmy Hedgehog as these creatures are small but they do need a little bit of space to live comfortably.

 The cage we use is the ZooZone Habitat Large cage.
 This cage is 3 feet long (100cm), allowing plenty of space inside for the hedgehog and all the paraphernalia associated with him from his toys to feeding bowls.

 Hedgehogs love to explore and on an average night in the wild they can cover several miles, so whilst a cage can only provide a few feet, it does need to have space for a running wheel to fit comfortably.

 Hedgehog’s walk large distances relative to their body size each night and maintaining this ability through exercise is essential to avoid them becoming obese and suffering associative health problems like diabetes.